GeorgeMuscat/10xEducation/slides/content/webapp.md

 ## Browsers

-A browser is a software application used to access and view websites on the internet.
+An application used to access and view websites on the internet.

 -   Sandboxed
 -   GUI